Tax Incentives for Nonprofit Charitable Giving

 What Is At Stake

-Tax policy that supports charitable giving has been critically important to the development and sustained vitality of the nonprofit performing arts and has been since the tax deduction for charitable gifts was enacted in 1917.
+Tax policy that supports charitable giving has been critically important to the development and sustained vitality of the nonprofit performing arts sector.
 Incentives that encourage charitable giving to the nonprofit performing arts acknowledge the important role these organizations play in supporting vibrant and healthy communities.

 What We Are Asking Right Now

 We urge Congress to:

 - Preserve incentives for charitable giving by protecting the full scope and value of the tax deduction for all forms of charitable gifts.